 Optimizing bundling of external packages

 Bundling external packages can improve the cold start performance of your application.
 In the App Router, external packages are bundled by default, and you can opt-out specific packages using the new serverExternalPackages config option.
-Learn more about optimizing external packages.
+Learn more about optimizing external packages. create-next-app with a new design

 --empty flag remove any extraneous files and styles, resulting in a minimal „hello world” page.